 Most participants in the BYU Washington DC Seminar are housed in the Milton A. Barlow Center located at 2520 L Street, NW, Washington, DC.
 This facility is owned and operated by The Church of Jesus Christ of Latter-day Saints.
 The BYU Washington Seminar, the Church's Public and International Affairs staff, and the Seminaries and Institutes of Religion share use of the building.
 Except for public functions, it is locked and surveillance cameras monitor all entrances.
 General public access to the building is restricted.
+Law enforcement-related services for the Barlow Center are provided by the MPD.

 On-Campus and Off-Campus Housing and Student Organizations BYU students participating in the Washington Seminar can live in the Milton A. Barlow Center located on the west end of Pennsylvania Ave.
-On-site housing is available for both single and married students at the Barlow Center.
-The upper two floors are used as residential apartments for
+On-site housing is available for both single and married students at the Barlow

-Washington Seminar participants.
+Center.
+The upper two floors are used as residential apartments for Washington Seminar participants.
 Access to these floors is controlled by electronic key and restricted to residents and their guests.
 Overnight guests are not permitted in the building.
 All students are encouraged to keep doors locked and deny access to those they do not know.
 The Barlow Center does not recognize off-campus student organizations.
 Local law enforcement agencies are responsible for policing off-campus student residences.